Ouagadougou: Places of worship

 The most common places of worship are Muslim mosques.
 There are also numerous Christian churches: Roman Catholic Archdiocese of Ouagadougou (Catholic Church), Association of Reformed Evangelical Church of Burkina Faso (World Communion of Reformed Churches), Assemblies of God, Deeper Life Bible Church, and the International Evangelism Center.

+Yennenga New City

+In March 2017, an international competition to design a master plan and urban strategy for a new city called Yennenga to be constructed 15 km from Ouagadougou, was held.
+Hardel Le Bihan Architectes were announced as winners of the competition.
+The project, which is expected to accommodate around 80,000 people over 678 ha, was under construction as of February 2026, and at this time called Yennenga New City.